ibm-cloud-docs/openshift/openshift_versions_415.md

 At a high-level, the security posture for {{site.data.keyword.openshiftlong_notm}} VPC clusters has changed from allowing all outbound traffic then providing users with mechanisms to selectively block traffic as needed to now blocking all traffic that is not crucial to cluster functionality and providing users with mechanisms to selectively allow traffic as needed.

-When you provision a new {{site.data.keyword.openshiftlong_notm}} VPC cluster at version 4.15 or later, only the traffic that is necessary for the cluster to function is allowed and all other access is blocked.
+When you provision a new {{site.data.keyword.openshiftlong_notm}} VPC cluster at version 4.15 or later, the default provisioning behavior is to allow only the traffic that is necessary for the cluster to function.
+All other access is blocked.
 To implement Secure by Default Networking, there are changes to the default VPC security groups settings as well as new Virtual Private Endpoints (VPEs) for common IBM services.

 Some key notes for Secure by Default Networking are: